So, what’s the truth? Is goal setting manipulation? Goal setting is one of the most important tools an individual can use to achieve success.

 This can happen in both our personal and professional lives and can prevent us from achieving our goals.
 Here are some tips on how to spot manipulation, and how to reclaim control over your life.

-- We are surrounded by naysayers and dream stealers, and we have to be very careful to whom we listen and take advice from.
+- We are surrounded by naysayers and dream stealers, and we have to be very careful about whom we listen to and take advice from.
 Ask yourself, “Will the advice I have just been given advance my goal, or will it only advance theirs?”

 Are goals motives?